tanksys/AlloyStack/README.md

 ## Evaluation
 ### Cold start latency

 The cold start of AlloyStack can be categorized into two scenarios: enabling and disabling on-demand loading.
 The approximate cold start latency is measured using the execution time of `hello_world` and `load_all`, respectively.
+You have to set the `SUDO_PASSWD` environment variable before running this test using the command `export SUDO_PASSWD=<your_password>`, since some parts of the test require it.
 The following script can be used to automate the testing process.

 ```bash
 AlloyStack$ just cold_start_latency